MicroStrategy/rest-api-docs/docs/common-workflows/administration/monitors/manage-caches.md

 :::tip

-You can try out these workflows at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-7238f434-a209-45b1-a227-cba9887c20b4?ctx=documentation).
+You can try these workflows with [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-7238f434-a209-45b1-a227-cba9887c20b4?ctx=documentation).

 Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).